grenkoff/django-clean-template-for-vscode-v0/README.md

 # Project `django-clean-template-for-vscode`

 This project is designed to easily run a Django project in a VS Code environment.
-Installation of the Python extension (by Microsoft) is required.
+Installation of the *Extension: Python* (by Microsoft) is required.

 ## Clone & run